Relieving Stress & Anxiety with Traditional Chinese Medicine

-Stress, this is something that more and more of my patients are experiencing daily and finding that it is interfering with their health and happiness.
-Recently there have been several medical studies showing the relation between high stress levels and decreased health.
-In Chinese medicine stress affects the flow of qi and eventually blood flow within the body, causing stagnation.
+Stress and anxiety this is something that more and more of my patients are experiencing daily and finding that it is interfering with their health and happiness.
+Recently there have been several medical studies showing the relationship between high stress levels and decreased health.

 Some common symptoms of stress